Typing a Business Letter in Full Block Format

 letters and one inch (72 points) for longer letters are standard.
 If there

-is a letterhead, its position determines the top margin on page 1.
+is a letterhead, its position determines the top margin on page 1. - If

-you do not type one of the more for
+you do not type one of the more formal components, do not leave

 space for them.
 For example, if you do not type the Reference Line (3),

-Special Mailing Notations (4)
+Special Mailing Notations (4) and On-Arrival Notations (5),

 type the Inside Address (6) four lines below the Date (2).